Launching in Lyon

 1. Browse only homes you can rent

-2. Apply with your guarantee card
+2. Apply with a summary

 3. View before you reveal